Chamomile-Infused Hot Process Soap---Soothing on the Skin!

 I used Chamomile to make this soap by infusing it in the water I used for the lye solution.
 Chamomile is an extremely soothing herb for your skin.
 I even use this on my face!
 Because the infused Chamomile turns the soap a beautiful golden light brown color, you don't even need to worry about adding additional herbs or clays for color (unless you want to, of course).

-This article contains affiliate links.
-If you click through and make a purchase, I will earn a small commission at no extra cost to you!
-Thank you so much for supporting Healing Harvest Homestead! :-) Heidi
+FTC Disclosure: This article contains affiliate links.
+If you click through and make a purchase, I may earn a small commission at no extra cost to you!
+Thank you, Heidi (Full Disclosure Here)

 You can use this recipe for either cold process or hot process soap making.
 If you have never made soap before, or are new to the process, you should read through a few detailed tutorials to be sure it all makes sense.
 The Everything Soapmaking Book is comprehensive and easy to read!
 By far the most important thing about making your own soap is safety.
 Making handmade soap is potentially very dangerous, and the caustic nature of the ingredient (sodium hydroxide--lye) used to saponify the oils into soap must be completely respected at all times!